 And some ended up in an emergency C section.

-However, this post is meant to highlight the unexpected in the very human journey of labor and delivery and hopefully prepare you for the reality that even the best laid plans and positive intentions can end differently.
+However, this post is meant to highlight the unexpected in the very human journey of labor and delivery and hopefully help you be better prepared for the reality : that even the best laid plans and positive intentions can end differently.

 For the New Mom About to Deliver

 If you’re a new mom considering a natural childbirth, there was one overwhelming theme that came through from all of the stories I collected: